FinEst-Twins/Urban-Open-Platform/Conventions/naming-conventions.md

 | --- | --- | --- | --- | --- | --- |
 | FI | FVH | LIDO | ATC | 1234 | traffic counters in LIDO -project |

+The definition of unique identifier aims to be compliant with the INSPIRE requirements while not registered in national registry.
-The namespace without ID is used as the `inspireId.identifier.namespace`
+In FME, the namespace without ID is used as the `inspireId.identifier.namespace`

 ### Organization options: